iurnus/scripps_kaust_model_doc/limitations/index.rst

 The limitations of the code are:

+- One can use the unit tests to check if ESMF7.0.0 is successfully built.
+The coupled code can be successfully compiled even a few unit tests failed.
+We don't know which specific tests must pass for the coupled code.
 - MITgcm is quite flexible and the current coupler cannot cover every situation in MITgcm.
 The developers are still trying to make the code to cover all the modeling conditions in MITgcm.
 - The WRF implements are based on WRF I/O streams.
 The implementations may change the I/O streams of